xrafael/fai3d/README.md

 library is used to build, find the learning rate, fit and visualize the results of training a basic 3D CNN classifier.

-To run the example, first check that you have fast.ai (version 0.7) is installed.
+To run the example, first check that you have fast.ai (version 0.7) installed.
 Then create a data folder and unzip the data.zip files in it.
 This zip file contains few 3D volumes stored in numpy arrays (32x32x32) and a csv file with the annotations for each volume (id, class).